MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Invoke-HoldRemovalAction.md

 ### -HoldId
 The HoldId parameter specifies the hold that you want to view or remove.

-To find valid HoldId values for this parameter, use the ??? cmdlet and look for the ??? property in the output.
+To find valid values for this parameter, use this cmdlet with the Action parameter value GetHolds and look for the HoldId property in the output.

 ```yaml
 Type: String